contentful/apps/examples/function-potterdb-rest-api/README.md

 ### Functions ✨

-The main take away from this whole example, is to show that **you can add any REST response into your GraphQL query tree**, you can take all teh advantages of our graphQL API and append content from any external REST API into GraphQL using [Yoga](https://github.com/dotansimha/graphql-yoga).
+The main take away from this whole example, is to show that **you can add any REST response into your GraphQL query tree**, you can take all the advantages of our graphQL API and append content from any external REST API into GraphQL using [Yoga](https://github.com/dotansimha/graphql-yoga).

 In order to make Yoga work you need to provide a type definition and the query resolvers.